-While attempting to import a Microsoft Access 2007 or later format database (*.ACCDB) from the Microsoft SQL Server Management Studio, you receive an error such as:
+While attempting to import a Microsoft Access ACCDB format database (created by Access 2007 or later) from the Microsoft SQL Server Management Studio, you receive an error such as:

 The operation could not be completed.
 Unrecognized Database Format <ACCDB file path>.
 (Microsoft JET Database Engine)

 Test connection failed because of an error initializing provider.
 Could not find installable ISAM.